brooklynrail/brooklynrail-platform/content/events/2020/08/tony-oursler-with-thyrza-nichols-goodeve.md

 ---
 title: Tony Oursler with Thyrza Nichols Goodeve
-summary: Multimedia and installation artist, Tony Oursler will discuss recent and selected works with Rail Senior Art Editor, Thyrza Nichols Goodeve.
+summary: Multimedia and installation artist, Tony Oursler will discuss recent and selected works with Rail Editor-at-Large, Thyrza Nichols Goodeve.
 We'll conclude with a poetry reading.
 people:
   - person: tony-oursler